-Healthcare and welfare benefits have become increasingly important and complex, particularly because the Affordable Care Act (ACA) ushered in new regulations requiring guidance.
-As experts working with employee benefits exclusively, Employee Benefits Law Group is uniquely able to help you navigate this changing landscape.
+Healthcare and welfare benefits became increasingly important and complex, particularly because the Affordable Care Act (ACA) ushered in new regulations requiring guidance.
+We help you manage the entire spectrum of employee welfare benefits, including:

 - Major medical plans that are either fully insured or self-insured